tides & time, ebbs & flows

 The Southern Humanities Conference offers an opportunity for scholars, artists, writers, musicians, performers, and humanists of all kinds to share their knowledge, research, work, and experiences in an interdisciplinary, welcoming, and engaging intellectual space.

-The Southern Humanities Conference invites proposals for papers on any aspect of the theme “Real, Artificial, Superficial,” broadly conceived.
+The Southern Humanities Conference invites proposals for papers on any aspect of the theme “Time and Tides, Ebbs and Flows” broadly conceived.
 Our conference themes are meant to be inspiring and prompt reflection, not limiting.
 The topic is interdisciplinary and invites proposals from all areas of study, as well as creative pieces including but not limited to performance, music, art, and literature.
-Customary paper and full panel proposals are invited, as are ones for creative presentation formats like roundtables, workshops, and demonstrations.
+Customary paper and full panel proposals are invited, as are ones for creative presentation formats like roundtables and demonstrations.
 Moreover, the Southern Humanities Conference welcomes proposals from teachers and professionals outside the academy, as well as from scholars in the early stages of their academic careers.
 Please note that the name of our organization simply reflects its having been founded in the U.S. South; no presenter is expected to present anything “southern,” though southern topics are also welcomed.
 Conference attendees come from all over the United States, Canada, and overseas.

 Submit a Paper Proposal